Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - NEW FEATURE (Alban): Display the general info on top of the map (this can be disable in the option settings)
 - NEW FEATURE (Larry): Display the XML exception when BB can not load XML files
 - BUGFIX (Larry): CRASH! when opening a BBM file which is write protected.
+- BUGFIX (Larry): Remove the offset when copying parts (was handy before, but now seems a bit odd)

 Bug fixed in 1.6.1.0:
 - NEW FEATURE (Alex & Alban): Add a context menu in the part lib to choose more options: large/small icons, respect proportions, display bubble info